coi-dev/coi-specs/coi-client-spec.md

 ## Contact Storage Messages

 To synchronize contacts across devices, a client MAY store contacts as individual messages into the *COI/CONTACTS* folder.
 Note that on a COI-compatible IMAP server this folder is generated automatically, compare the COI server specification for details.
-Also, the *COI* folder prefix may be different depending on the result of the `ENABLE COI` IMAP command.
+Also, the *COI* folder prefix may be different depending on COI server configuration.

 To keep the user in control, a COI client SHOULD ask the user for permission, before storing contacts on the server.